Listen to quick overview about domains

 If you wanted to try to game the system you might choose to buy a domain like ‘bestmenshairdresserLondon.com’ or ‘cheapgentshairstylistLondon.com’ change

 But would you really want that to appear on your business cards or when you have to tell someone your website address.
 Unlikely, I’m sure.
 Not only does it look spammy it just sounds unprofessional.

-However, there would be nothing wrong with adding some kind of geographic element to your domain name, for example you could use:
+However, there would be nothing wrong with adding some kind of geographic element to your domain, for example you could use:

 However, whilst they are an improvement, they still look a bit spammy and they just don’t sound as nice as the shorter version.